-The Community College section promotes dialogue and research about the transformative role of communication education within a community college setting.
-Our section is a public forum in which we address topics unique to the context of a two-year institution.
-We sponsor conference programs, engage in relevant research, and share practical advice about a variety of topics including program and course development, student-centered pedagogical approaches, administrative challenges, and special programming, among many others.
-Our advocacy work promotes the importance and influence of community colleges within higher education and, more specifically, in the communication discipline.
-To learn more about our group, go to http://groups.google.com/group/ccgroupnca?hl=en
+The Community College section promotes dialogue and research about the transformative role of communication education within community college settings.
+Our section and advocacy work addresses topics unique to the intersection of two-year institutions and community, as well as the broader contexts of the communication discipline and higher education.
+We sponsor conference programs, engage in relevant research, and share practical advice about a variety of topics including program & course development, student-centered pedagogical approaches, student demographics, administrative challenges, the influence of community colleges within higher education, and special programming on community.

 Elementary and Secondary Education Section